JulianchoDev/MiPrimerRepo/README.md

 clasp login
 ```

+3. Make sure to have the [Google Apps Script API setting](https://script.google.com/home/usersettings) `ON`

 4. Create an Apps Script project using your account.
 You can do it [from here](https://script.google.com/home) or following [these instructions](https://developers.google.com/apps-script/guides/projects?hl=en)
-5. Make sure to have the [Google Apps Script API setting](https://script.google.com/home/usersettings) `ON`

-6. Clone this repository in your local machine.
+5. Clone this repository in your local machine.
 In the folder in which you want to have the repo, run:

 ```shell
 git clone [this repo url]
 ```

-5. Install project dependencies
+6. Install project dependencies

 ```shell
 npm i